iamlanjt/LazyWebhookCLI/README.md

 # LazyWebhookCLI
-A CLI(Command Line Interface) for making webhook API requests to the Discord social service.
+A CLI(Command Line Interface) for making webhook API requests to Discord.

 # How to run winBinary